gianlucagrassog/k8s-istio-optimized-autoscaling/README.md

-# autoscaling-microservices-optimization-thesis
+# k8s-istio-optimized-autoscaling

-Repo of my Master Thesis, this is likely to provide an in-depth analysis of the challenges  involved in optimizing microservices in an autoscaling environment, as well as potential solutions and best practices for addressing these challenges.
+This provides an in-depth analysis of the challenges involved in optimising the performance of microservices through autoscaling, as well as potential solutions and best practices to address these challenges.